The number of zeros of linear combinations of $L$-functions near the critical line: Introduction

 \section{Introduction}

-The theory of $L$-functions has become a central part of modern number theory, due to its connection to various arithmetic, geometric and algebraic objects. $L$-functions are certain meromorphic Dirichlet series which satisfy certain assumptions, including an Euler product over primes and a functional equation.
+The theory of $L$-functions has become a central part of modern number theory, due to its connection to various arithmetic, geometric and algebraic objects. $L$-functions are represented by Dirichlet series which are absolutely convergent in half-planes.
+They satisfy certain conditions, including having a meromorphic continuation, an Euler product over primes and a functional equation.
 The prototypical example of an $L$-function is the Riemann zeta function.
 Other important examples include Dirichlet $L$-functions attached to primitive Dirichlet characters, and the Hasse-Weil $L$-functions attached to elliptic curves.
-The Langlands program predicts that all $L$-functions arise from automorphic representations over $\textup{GL}(n)$. $L$-functions are predicted to verify several hypotheses, the most important of which is the generalized Riemann hypothesis GRH, which asserts that all non-trivial zeros of $L$-functions lie on the critical line $\re(s)=1/2$.
+The Langlands program predicts that all $L$-functions arise from automorphic representations over $\textup{GL}(n)$.

+$L$-functions are predicted to verify several hypotheses, the most important of which is the generalized Riemann hypothesis (GRH), which asserts that all non-trivial zeros of $L$-functions lie on the critical line $\re(s)=1/2$.
 On the other hand, there exist various Dirichlet series which have arithmetical significance and satisfy a functional equation, but are not $L$-functions, since they do not possess an Euler product.
 Most of these functions can be expressed as linear combinations of $L$-functions.
 Important examples include Epstein zeta functions associated to quadratic forms, and the zeta function attached to ideal classes in number fields.
-Unlike $L$-functions, these zeta functions are not expected to satisfy the generalized Riemann hypothesis, and some of them might even possess zeros inside the region of absolute convergence.
+Unlike $L$-functions, these zeta functions are not expected to satisfy the GRH, and some of them might even possess zeros inside the region of absolute convergence.
 The first to have investigated such a phenomenon are Davenport and Heillbronn \cite{DH}, who proved in 1936 that the Epstein zeta function of a positive definite quadratic form of class number $\ge 2$ has infinitely many zeros in the half-plane of absolute convergence $\re(s)>1$.